mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 ## Additional concerns not-yet-addressed

-- A way to query/monitor the config in-use on a given node. (today this is configz)
+- A way to query/monitor the config in-use on a given node.
+Today this is possible via the configz endpoint, but there are a number of other potential solutions, e.g. exposing live config via Prometheus.
 - RBAC on ConfigMaps
 - A specific orchestration solution for rolling out kubelet configuration.
 It may be enough to extend `DaemonSet` deployments so they can manage `Node` specs.
 We may need something more.
 There are several factors to think about **TODO expand this**